 Even if you do everything right, you find fantastic IEMs, get the best ear tips, and insert them properly, sound quality can still suffer if your ears aren’t clean.
 Keep your ears clean of earwax for the uninterrupted sonic fidelity.

-It’s worth mentioning that people’s bodies can have different reactions when wearing IEMs, especially if their bodies think that the ear tips need to be removed, resulting in increased earwax production.
+It’s worth mentioning that people’s bodies have different reactions when wearing IEMs, especially if their bodies think that the ear tips need to be removed, resulting in increased earwax production.